implse/Data_Structure_Python/README.md

 2 - Mark it as visited and keep track on which nodes you can visit from it.

 3 - Repeat.

+Dijkstra algorithm find the fastest path.

+Breadth-first search find the path with the fewest segments.